-A visit to ICT Discovery lets you step inside the organization at the very heart of the ICT industry and discover the work of ITU in supporting the development of ICT, managing their global use, and expanding access to them for everyone, everywhere.
+A visit to ICT Discovery lets you step inside the organization at the very heart of the ICT industry and discover the work of ITU in supporting the development of ICT, managing their global use, and increasing access to everyone, everywhere.

 The story of ICT does not stop at today.
-Glimpse into the future at ICT Discovery and see where we are heading with “smart” buildings and transport, environmental protection, virtual education and telemedicine.
+A glimpse into the future is at ICT Discovery where you can see where we are heading with “smart” buildings and transport, environmental protection, virtual education and telemedicine.

-Over the past twenty years we have seen an extraordinary transition from a world where most people did not have access to even basic telecommunications, to a world where we have six billion mobile subscriptions.
-Mobile has conquered the globe and brought ICTs within reach of virtually all of the world’s people.
+Over the past twenty years we have witnessed an extraordinary transition from a world where most people did not have access to even basic telecommunications, to a world where there are six billion mobile subscriptions.
+Mobiles have conquered the globe and brought ICTs within reach of virtually all of the worlds’ people.

-With approximately 10 million mobile subscribers in Switzerland, the City of Geneva recently took up the challenge of visualizing the digital traces made by mobile phones in the city.
+With approximately 10 million mobile subscribers in Switzerland, the City of Geneva embraced the challenge of visualizing the digital traces made by mobile phones in the city.
 The results are a work of art in themselves - depicting traffic between local districts and across time - made possible through geolocalization.